Maintenance of Certification (MOC)

-AGA will continue to push for an MOC process that is truly educational and relates to our personal subspecialty practice.
+AGA has been actively working to reform MOC into a process that is truly educational and relates to our personal subspecialty practice.

 The latest MOC development

 AGA's principles for MOC reform

 - We support ending the high-stakes, every 10-year exam.

 - We do not support closed-book assessments as they do not represent the current realities of medicine in the digital age.

 - We support the principles of lifelong learning as evidenced by ongoing CME activities, rather than lifelong testing.

 - We support the concept that, for the many diplomates who specialize in certain areas of gastroenterology and hepatology, MOC should not need to include high-stakes assessments of areas where the diplomate may not practice.